asimpatan/AtliQ-Hardware-Performance-Growth-and-Data-Analytics/README.md

 # Market Challenge: Atliq Hardware has faced significant losses in the Latin American market.

-To Solve the problem need to analyse data in respective to Sales,marketing,supply chain and Finance perspective.
+To Solve the problem need to analyse data in respective to Sales, marketing, supply chain and Finance sector
 ## Key Metrics are
 ### For the sales team, Gross Margin and Net Sales (Revenue) are more important than the Net Profit as typically they have least or no control over operating expenses.
 ### For the marketing team, it would be important to understand the marketing spend change over a time period and subsequent Revenue / Gross Margin change.